Nagakiran1/4-simple-steps-in-Builiding-OCR/README.md

 once affter training the model loading the pre-trained Optical character recognition model.

-So to use the Text as Features, 2 stages of processing is needed.

 - !)
-Recognizing the Text of Receipt or any Image.
-Here Tesseract Optical Recognition technique is used in recognizing the text and extracting from image.
+Once after training the OCR model on labelled names data, load the pre trained model in recognising the specific character. .
 - !!)
-Extracted Text of Receipt and Images are fed to the Sequential LSTM Classification Network.
-(In classifying the Text the ).
+Predict each character image and label it with the prediction associated with the Optical character recognition technique.

   ![alt text](https://github.com/Nagakiran1/Receipt_Image_Classification-/blob/master/OpticalCharacterRecognition.jpg)